GUNNAR NORDSTROM GALLERY

 space

 The first location was on Lake Bellevue in a lovely office suite with a small showroom.
 It was here that the educational emphasis of his philosophy was born.
 During the next 5 years, Gunnar Nordstrom drew upon his teaching experience and love of art to educate his clients on a variety of subjects associated with the art world.
 Using case shows and outside dealers in a controlled environment, he regularly held formal presentations of artwork that were overwhelmingly appreciated and successful.
 During these case shows, collectors where educated on the variety of mediums, styles and accessibility of collectable art.
 Many of the dealers that Gunnar aligned himself with for these shows were also of the same integrity as he and offered a wonderful selection of international artwork at good values that weren’t readily available in Seattle galleries.
-Coming to an evening show at Gunnar Nordstrom Fine Arts was an event that was looked forward to by many clients.
-How often can you be entertained for an evening by the likes of Picasso, Miro, Chagall, totally new artists on their rise to stardom and learn how a mezzotint is created.

 The gallery continues to offer all of its services of the past, such as on going case shows and educational seminars as well as additional ability to rotate excellent regional and International artwork through the gallery 12 times each year.

-What is next the next step for Gunnar Nordstrom…check the Gallery News for current updates.
+What is next the next step for Gunnar Nordstrom…Check the Gallery News for current updates.

 top